 William G. Geffken Detective of the Year Award

 Several Newton Police Detectives have been recipients of the William G. Geffken Detective of the Year award which recognizes outstanding accomplishments in investigative police work.
 Det.
-Kenneth Armstrong received the award in 2000, DSG.
-Michael Richards received it in 2008, and Det.
+Kenneth Armstrong received the award in 2000, Chief Michael Richards received it in 2008, and DSG.
 Thomas Muller received it in 2011.